fresc81/logiled/README.md

 ## Features

- * full support for all functions of the Logitech LED SDK
+ * support for most functions of the Logitech LED SDK
  * full TypeScript definitions for all methods, options, and key names
  * fallback compatibility layer for non-Windows operating systems - if not on Windows the module just behaves like the